 Xcode is Apple's development system for Mac OS X. It is provided by Apple at no charge as part of their developer tools package.
-Xcode runs on Mac OS X 10.3 or later and generates Mach-O executables which can run on Mac OS X only.
+Xcode runs on Mac OS X only and generates Mach-O executables which can run on Mac OS X only.
+It can create PowerPC XOPs, Intel XOPs or universal XOPs which contain both PowerPC and Intel code.